mcfnord/rml/src/televised.md

-# Perception v.
-Reality

-For example, James Lynch works for Pierce County Prosecuting Attorney's Office full-time for almost two years.
-Do you know how Mr. Lynch describes his work?
-(I've added **bold** cuz WTF:)

-_Communications expert with extensive experience and a proven ability to **shape perceptions** and manage media relationships.
-Direct public outreach, handle crisis communications and develop press releases.
-Leverage interpersonal skills to build strong stakeholder relationships and lead high-performance teams.
-Research and write creative stories.
-Produce and promote special projects across diverse media.
-Use digital tools, Internet resources and social media to skillfully deliver clear, concise, informative messaging._

-His job is to **shape perceptions**.
-Will Mary Robnett need that service?
-Or will perceptions form based on successes?
-I'm just spitballin' here.

 # Long weekend in jail

 Any weekend in jail is a long one.
 I met some good people there.
 I felt uncomfortable walking around, and